Ebuube/alx-higher_level_programming/0x08-python-more_classes/README.md

 [3-rectangle.py](./3-rectangle.py): This Python module contains a class named ``Rectangle`` with the extra ability to return the informal string representation of a ``RRectangle`` object

+[4-rectangle.py](./4-rectangle.py): This Python moudlue contains a class named ``Rectangle`` with the extra ability to return both the informal and the canonical string representation of a ``Rectangle`` object